-As more of a spotlight is focused on these pressing issues, so, too, appear a myriad of associated buzzwords—from fossil fuels and carbon to biofuels and ozone.
-And as the climate change conversation becomes increasingly ubiquitous and complicated, it’s helpful to have a grasp on some of its most significant terms—starting with the definition of “climate change” itself.
+As more of a spotlight is shone on these pressing issues, so, too, appear myriad associated buzzwords—from fossil fuels and carbon to biofuels and ozone.
+And as the climate change conversation becomes increasingly ubiquitous and complicated, it's helpful to grasp some of its most significant terms, starting with the definition of "climate change" itself.

-At its most fundamental, climate change refers to new weather patterns sustained over time (decades to thousands or even millions of years) because of fluctuations in the Earth’s climate system (atmosphere, biosphere, cryosphere, hydrosphere, and lithosphere).
-The planet has gone through many significant (and natural) climate changes over the past 4.5 billion years, including ice ages and global melts.
+At its most fundamental, climate change refers to new weather patterns sustained over time—decades to thousands or even millions of years—because of fluctuations in Earth's climate system which includes its atmosphere, biosphere, cryosphere, hydrosphere, and lithosphere.
+The planet has undergone many significant (and natural) climate changes over the past 4.5 billion years, including ice ages and global melts.

-After thousands of years with average temperatures barely fluctuating by more than a degree Celsius, many experts agree the world is likely to experience three degrees of warming by the end of this century.
-That’s because, for the first time, we’re seeing what civilization’s effect on the Earth’s climate system is and how it affects all of us.
+After thousands of years with average temperatures barely fluctuating by more than a degree Celsius, many experts agree that the world will likely experience three degrees of warming by the end of this century.
+That's because, for the first time, we're seeing what civilization's effect on Earth's climate system is and how it affects all of us.

 You may also like: Notable events in the history of Earth Day

-Weather is the specific state of the atmosphere at any given time and in any given place over a limited period (minute to minute, day to day, or week to week).
-Weather can fluctuate wildly over the course of a month or year, and anomalies in weather patterns, such as heatwaves or extreme cold, are not evidence for or against global warming or climate change.
+Weather is the state of the atmosphere at any given time and place over a limited period—minute to minute, day to day, or week to week, for example.
+Weather can fluctuate wildly over the course of a month or year, and such fluctuations are becoming more frequent and more intense as global temperatures rise.

-Climate refers to weather patterns over time based on statistical data.
+Climate refers to average weather patterns over long periods of time.
 Weather trends are indicative of larger climate patterns when the trends can be charted over at least a 30-year span.

-Ice sheets are continental glaciers exceeding 19,000 square miles.
-In one 24-hour period in August 2019, Greenland’s ice sheet lost 11 billion tons of ice.
-While it’s normal for the ice sheet to lose some ice every summer (and regain some in the winter), 2019’s melt season came almost a full month early and was exacerbated by record high temperatures.
+Ice sheets are continental glaciers exceeding 50,000 square kilometers (about 20,000 square miles).
+In one 24-hour period in August 2019, Greenland's ice sheet lost 11 billion tons of ice.
+While it's normal for the ice sheet to lose some ice every summer (and regain some in the winter), 2019's melt season came almost a full month early and was exacerbated by record-high temperatures.

-Global warming, an increase in average global temperature over an extended period, is one aspect or symptom of the much larger problem of human-caused climate change.
-Today’s global warming is attributed to high levels of emissions, including CO2, methane, and chlorofluorocarbons.
+Global warming, an increase in average global surface temperature over an extended period, is one aspect of climate change (the two terms should not be used interchangeably).
+Today's global warming is attributed to high emissions, including CO2, methane, and chlorofluorocarbons.

 The chemical compound carbon dioxide (one part carbon and two parts oxygen) is a gas produced by respiration and the burning of carbon and other organic compounds.
-Plants absorb C02 during photosynthesis, making the gas a fundamental component of all life on earth.
-CO2 traps heat radiating off the Earth’s surface in its atmosphere, making the planet habitable for plant and animal life to thrive.
+Plants absorb CO2 during photosynthesis, making the gas a fundamental component of all life on Earth.
+CO2 traps heat radiating off Earth's surface in the atmosphere, making the planet habitable for plant and animal life to thrive.

 Excessive CO2 in the atmosphere creates a "greenhouse effect" attributed to today's warming climate.
 By studying air bubbles trapped in ice, NASA scientists have confirmed that today's CO2 levels exceed CO2 levels of the past 400,000 years.

 Methane is a natural gas comprising one carbon and four hydrogen atoms.
-It releases less CO2 than other fossil fuels when burned, but is roughly 30 times as strong as CO2 in trapping heat in the atmosphere, making it an even greater climate change threat.
+It releases less CO2 than other fossil fuels when burned but is roughly 30 times as powerful as CO2 in trapping heat in the atmosphere, making it an even greater climate change threat.

-The amount of methane being released into the atmosphere has more than doubled in the past 250 years because of forest fires, natural gas fracking, and mass-produced cattle for meat, and accounts for 20% of global warming, according to Yale Environment 360.
+The amount of methane released into the atmosphere has more than doubled in the past 250 years because of forest fires, natural gas fracking, and mass-produced cattle for meat, which accounts for 20% of global warming, according to Yale Environment 360.

 COP and UNFCCC

-Fossil fuels are any natural fuels, such as coal, petroleum, and natural gas, made up of organisms that lived millions of years ago.
+Fossil fuels are any natural fuels, such as coal, petroleum, and natural gas, made up of fossilized remnants of organisms that lived millions of years ago.
 Humans grew dependent on fossil fuels during the Industrial Revolution; fossil fuels today are found in 96% of everyday items, from plastics to heating fuel.
 Mining and drilling for fossil fuels—not to mention the act of burning them for fuel—send high levels of CO2 into the atmosphere, exacerbating global warming.
-Meanwhile, coal-fired power plants are responsible for up to 42% of mercury emissions in the United States and 66% of sulfur dioxide emissions.
+Meanwhile, coal-fired power plants are responsible for up to 35% of mercury and two-thirds of sulfur dioxide emissions in the United States.

 Global average temperature

-Biofuel is produced through contemporary processes from biomass, rather than by the slow geological processes involved in the formation of fossil fuels, such as oil.
+Biofuels are produced from biomass—plant matter, algae, and animal waste, for example—rather than by the slow geological processes involved in the formation of fossil fuels, such as oil.
 Liquid biofuels can help meet transportation fuel needs.
-In April 2021 the U.S. Department of Energy announced a $61.4 million initiative for technologies producing low cost and low carbon biofuels, which will help get America to a net-zero emissions economy by 2050.
+In April 2021, the U.S. Department of Energy announced a $61.4 million initiative for technologies producing low-cost and low-carbon biofuels, which will help get America to a net-zero emissions economy by 2050.